Everything you need to know about the 7 swing states that could decide the election

 If both candidates win all the states that solidly and likely lean their way, Harris would still need 44 electoral votes from the tossup states to win, and Trump would need 51.
 Here’s a roadmap of each candidate’s route through the swing states to the White House, and the key voters and issues in each state, in order of their number of electoral votes.

-Pennsylvania historically trended slightly blue, but in recent years the state has purpled — with a divided state House and a series of razor-thin margins in general elections.
-That was until the 2022 governor’s race in which Democrat Josh Shapiro won by almost fifteen points against a Trump-aligned Republican, and his approval ratings in the state remain high.
+Pennsylvania historically trended slightly blue, but in recent years the state has purpled.
+The state House is divided and the last few general elections have been decided on razor-thin margins.
+That was until the 2022 governor’s race when Democrat Josh Shapiro triumphed over a Trump-backed Republican by almost fifteen points, and his approval ratings in the state remain strong.

 Harris currently leads by less than 1 point, meaning it’s a dead tie.
 In 2020, Joe Biden only won the state by 1.2 points.

-Georgia has 16 electoral college votes, and after years of Republican dominance, the state’s diversifying population led to Biden’s narrowest win in 2020, at just 0.2 points, the first time a Democratic presidential candidate won the state in nearly three decades.
+Georgia has 16 electoral college votes, and after years of Republican dominance, Biden clinched the closest win in 2020, at just 0.2 points, largely thanks to the state's rapidly diversifying population, marking the first time a Democratic presidential candidate won the state in nearly three decades.

 It has also been the site of a battle over whether votes would be hand-counted on election night, but a judge struck down the proposal this week, ruling it would be too disruptive.

 Just under half of the Peach State’s population is non-white.
 Thirty-three percent of the population is Black, and both candidates are vying to win their vote.
-Strong Black voter turnout – key to Biden’s Georgia victory in 2020 – was credited at least in part to the mobilization efforts of Stacey Abrams, who is also campaigning on Harris’ behalf this election.
+Strong Black voter turnout – key to Biden’s Georgia victory in 2020 – was credited in large portion to the efforts of Stacey Abrams, who is also campaigning on Harris’ behalf this election.
 But Trump is trying to win those voters to his side by focusing on his economic policies, illegal immigration, and inflation.

 Harris is also campaigning heavily on the state’s abortion restrictions, in recognition that women, who comprise 51% of Georgia’s population, could also play a crucial role in winning the state.